High monodispersity (2%)

 The performance brought by the RayDrop droplet generator, with the combination of Poly(lactic-co-glycolic acid) as an encapsulation polymer, and ethyl acetate as a solvent, provides a biocompatible solution lowering both hazard risk and precipitation time.

-Suitable for biological applications, the RayDrop and the PLGA Microparticle Production Pack offer an automated solution for one of the most successful drug delivery systems in laboratories and clinics.
+Suitable for biological applications, the RayDrop and the PLGA Microparticle Production system offer an automated solution for one of the most successful drug delivery systems in laboratories and clinics.
 The control and generation of droplets allow for highly monodisperse and continuous production compared to batch emulsion methods.

-Therefore, the application of droplet-based microfluidics for the production of PLGA microparticles is a powerful tool that allows us to obtain particles with high monodispersity and stability.
+Therefore, the application of droplet-based microfluidics for the production of PLGA microparticles is a powerful tool that allows us to obtain particles with high monodispersity

 - Repeatability